HarryvL/fcFEM/README.md

 Please refer to source code for in-line comments and to the FreeCAD forum (https://forum.freecadweb.org/viewforum.php?f=18)

 ### TODO
-Optimal use of LAPACK and BLAS libraries to increase speed of the incremntal-iterative colver
+Optimal use of LAPACK and BLAS libraries to increase speed of the incremental-iterative colver
 Addition of beam and shell elements
-Linear buckling and inital imperfections for non-liner buckling
+Linear buckling and initial imperfections for non-liner buckling
 Loading stages
 Geometric non-linearity
 Advanced material modelling